xdrip/xdrip_docs/docs/use/interapp.md

 Original documentation [here](https://github.com/NightscoutFoundation/xDrip/blob/master/Documentation/technical/Local_Web_Services.md).

+!!!warning
+    If you have another app using port 17580 (like Diabox) you should disable this feature.
+    Note the service is not available as secured http and recent [Fitbit](../../smartwatch/smartwatch/#fitbit) apps will not accept data from it.

 Web service will open a local web service on your device to allow other devices (smartwatches) and apps to receive data from it.
 The web server will respond to requests on address `127.0.0.1` port `17580`